Who can improve the current state of affairs?

 The earlier remedial help is given the better.
 In some parts of the world, this might be offered free of charge, but waiting lists can be long.
 It might be better to have it done privately, even if you have to pay.
 In some cases it appears that the authorities are reluctant to assess children because of the financial burden that will be placed upon them if the child is found to require special help.

 It is beyond the scope of this study to examine the many assessment possibilities.
 Some are done in the school.
 Others involve a visit to a specialist.
 Some take much longer than others.
-Some tests measure intelligence, some measure performance and others measure physical perception.
+Some tests measure intelligence, some measure performance, and others measure physical perception.
 Work is ongoing in the development of new testing procedures and in the refinement of existing ones.
 Currently work is being done on the development of an international test for dyslexia.
-If you are an educational professional interested in this project, see Ian Smyth at http://web.ukonline.co.uk/wdnf or http://www.surrey.ac.uk/Psychology/WDNF.
+If you are an educational professional interested in this project, see Ian Smyth at ianssmythe@googlemail.com .

 In some countries, proper testing might not be available.
 Therefore, you might consider having it done when you are on home leave.

-In an other instance, a FAWCO mother did not agree with the assessment of her child that the new school insisted on doing.
-She suggests that when you know beforehand that you child has a problem, come to the new school with a brand new, up-to-date evaluation from your home country that you feel does correctly reflect the situation.
-Then based on this and in order to prevent any future misunderstanding , request the new school to give assurances in writing that the suggested remedial treatment will be followed.
+In another instance, a FAWCO mother did not agree with the assessment of her child that a new school insisted on doing.
+She suggests that, when you know beforehand that you child has a problem, come to the new school with a brand new, up-to-date evaluation from your home country that you feel does correctly reflect the situation.
+Then based on this, and in order to prevent any future misunderstanding, request the new school to give assurances in writing that the suggested remedial treatment will be followed.

 Nearly half of parents (48 percent) feel that having their child labeled as "learning disabled" is more harmful than struggling privately with an undiagnosed learning disability . . .